 The law requires payment for pollution, including emissions into the atmosphere.
-The law makes clear that payment of these "pollution fees" does not protect an activity from other liability for environmental harm.
 (Art.
 16)

 Decree no. 1148 (8 Nov 2012), On the Features of Calculating the Payment for Emissions of Pollutants Generated During Flaring and (or) Dispersal of Associated Petroleum Gas - ties flaring and venting methane to the pollution fee (para 2), and sets the government target of not flaring or venting more than 5% of associated petroleum gas (APG) (para 3).